The Master of Environmental Studies Degree

 Environmental work naturally crosses disciplines.
-As an MES student, you’ll experience the Evergreen model of interdisciplinary programs, where faculty teach together across disciplines, and your coursework combines natural and social sciences as well as communication, policy, and political advocacy.
+As an MES student, you’ll experience the Evergreen model of interdisciplinary programs, where faculty teach together across disciplines, and your coursework combines natural and social sciences, traditional ecological knowledge, as well as communication, policy, and political advocacy.
 You’ll be able to create your own path, whether you enter with a clear goal or discover your passion along the way.

 The program takes you from a core of interdisciplinary studies, through electives and internships, up to a research project presented and published before you graduate.
 You’ll work with a variety of faculty throughout your studies, including professionals in the field.
 You do not need to find your own faculty advisor.

 Core classes are offered on weekday evenings, and you can complete your degree in two or three years.
 Learn more about MES schedule options.